OpenArabicPE/slides/2018-turkologentag/2018-09-20-turkologentag-slides.md

     + **validate** the transcription against the facsimiles
     - **improve** the transcription with the help of the "crowd"
     - make everything **citable** for scholars, **linkable** for machines
-    - provide the new edition with the broadest possible licence to facilitate access and re-use
+    - provide the new edition with the **open licence** to facilitate access and re-use
 3. principles
     - re-purpose **available** and **established** tools, technologies, and material
     - preference for **open** and **simple** formats and tools

 ## 2.2 Deliverables: basic components

-1. XML/TEI editions with their own [schema](https://github.com/OpenArabicPE/OpenArabicPE_ODD)
+1. XML/TEI editions with their own [schema for Arabic periodicals](https://github.com/OpenArabicPE/OpenArabicPE_ODD)
     + text links to open-access digital facsimiles
     + licenced as [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/)
 2. Structured bibliographic metadata (MODS, BibTeX)